 Dancing Candy Hearts Valentine's Day Science Activity- Floating, Sinking, and Buoyancy

 When the soda is poured in with candy hearts, the carbon dioxide bubbles in the soda are released.
 The candy heart's rough surface allows the bubbles to stick.
 More and more bubbles stick to the heart.
-The heart is increasing in volume due to the bubbles.
+The heart volume is increasing due to the bubbles.
 Do the bubbles change the mass?
 Not much at all.
 The heart stays at about the same mass but now has a greater volume.
 This causes the heart's density to decrease.
 Once the heart contains enough bubbles to make it less dense than the soda, it will rise to the top.
 It is now buoyant.
 The liquid actually pushes the heart to the surface.
 This is called Archimedes’ Principle.
-This is also known as the buoyancy principle, which states that a submerged object will experience a buoyant force equal to the weight of the displaced object.
-Since the heart has a greater volume, it displaces more soda pop.
-This causes the soda pop to have a greater buoyant force on the candy heart.
+It is also known as the buoyancy principle, which states that a submerged object experiences a buoyant force equal to the weight of the displaced fluid.
+Because the candy heart has a greater volume, it displaces more soda pop, resulting in a greater buoyant force on the candy heart.
 The surrounding soda pop pushes the candy heart to the surface.

 When Valentine's Day comes, and you are thinking of performing a fun science activity, think of dancing candy hearts.
 The lesson is perfect for taking a simple science concept and expanding it to the real world.
 Adding an independent and dependent variable makes it perfect for a class science fair project.
 Students can explore further and even complete a STEM Challenge.

 This experiment works best with traditional Brach's or Necco Candy Hearts.
 You know, the really hard ones.
 They have become more difficult to find.
 Necco was sold to another company, and the hearts returned in 2021.
-Yeh!
+YAY!
 Brach's changed their recipe, but you may still be able to find them.
 Always test the hearts you are using first.
 It varies from year to year.
-I would buy and test several varieties first or let the kids test them.
+I would buy and test several varieties first, or let the kids test them.
+You can also compare diet to regular soda or different brands of candy hearts.
+When in doubt, raisins work great.

 SHOP THIS POST

-This hands-on exploration expands your Valentine Science Activity into a unit that will meet the curriculum and engage students.
+This hands-on exploration turns your Valentine Science Activity into a comprehensive unit that not only aligns with the curriculum but also actively engages your students.

 LEARN MORE